tayganr/purviewlab/modules/module09.md

     ![Select a Purview Account](../images/module09/09.10-synapse-purview.png)

 4. Once the connection has been established, you will receive a notification that **Registration succeeded**.
 Switch to the **Purview account** tab to confirm that the Purview account is connected.
-On this page, you will also see a list of integration capabilities that are now available (e.g. Azure Purview search, Synapse Pipeline lineage, etc).
+On this page, you will also see a list of integration capabilities that are now available (e.g. Microsoft Purview search, Synapse Pipeline lineage, etc).

     > :bulb: **Did you know?**
     >
     > When connecting a Synapse workspace to Purview, Synapse will attempt to add the necessary Purview role assignment (i.e. `Data Curator`) to the Synapse managed identity automatically.
-This operation will be successful if you belong to the **Collection admins** role on the Purview root collection and have access to the Azure Purview account.
-For more information, check out [Connect a Synapse workspace to an Azure Purview account](https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/quickstart-connect-azure-purview).
+This operation will be successful if you belong to the **Collection admins** role on the Purview root collection and have access to the Microsoft Purview account.
+For more information, check out [Connect a Synapse workspace to a Microsoft Purview account](https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/quickstart-connect-azure-purview).

     ![Purview Account Registered](../images/module09/09.11-synapse-success.png)